mxfoyster/UsingRealData1/README.md

 Overall, the code is tidier now thanks to these changes.

+## More Data

+It is VERY easy now to generate our bar chart.
+I made another page comparing different watersports by month with their search hit ratio.
+It only took a few minutes.
+I've pretty much proved the point now.
+I will have to consider what direction if any to take this to next.
+Meanwhile, I have uploaded this version to some space I have so we can see a live version!
+It's here [http://mark-foyster.epizy.com/watersports/index.html](http://mark-foyster.epizy.com/watersports/index.html).
+It's nothing special, but I had funa nd learnt something in the process.

+## What's Next?

+I really don't know.
+Open to ideas....

 ## Problem with Github Push

 There is a potential problem.
 When pushing the data file, it decided to replace our `lf`'s with `crlf`'s.
 Therefore, if anyone clones this and uses the datafile as is, I am doubtful it will parse correctly!
 You can always download your own?